Starter Home Vs. Forever Home: Which Option Is Better?

-The notion of twentysomethings or newlyweds buying a small two-bedroom home that they fill with cast-off furniture might be going the way of wall-to-wall shag carpet.
+The notion of 20-somethings or newlyweds buying a small two-bedroom home that they fill with cast-off furniture might be going the way of wall-to-wall shag carpet.

-But an interesting trend has emerged: They are increasingly skipping the traditional “starter home,” and instead immediately trading up to a “forever home.”
-An analysis of Census Bureau data by Ralph McLaughlin, chief economist of Veritas Urbis Economics, found that from 2012 – 2016, nearly a third of buyers age 33 – 37 bought four-bedroom homes, compared to fewer than a quarter in that age group in 1980, 1990 and 2000.
+But an interesting trend has emerged: These buyers are increasingly skipping the traditional “starter home,” and instead immediately trading up to a “forever home.”
+An analysis of Census Bureau data by Ralph McLaughlin, chief economist of Veritas Urbis Economics, found that from 2012 – 2016, nearly a third of buyers aged 33 – 37 bought four-bedroom homes, compared to fewer than a quarter in that age group in 1980, 1990 and 2000.

 But is that a good idea?
 Here are some pros and cons to consider when you’re buying a house, either as a starter home or forever home.

 Pros Of The Traditional Starter Home

-Since a traditional starter home is a bit smaller, they tend to be more affordable.
+- Affordability: Since traditional starter homes trend a bit smaller, they’re usually more affordable.

-Oftentimes a starter home is located in an area that is on its way down, or that didn’t “up and come” as you had hoped for.
+- Hard to sell: Oftentimes, a starter home is located in an area that is on its way down, or that didn’t “up and come” as you’d hoped for.

-A sometimes overlooked con of starter homes is the potential number of repairs you’ll need to make.
+- More repairs: A sometimes overlooked con of starter homes is the potential number of repairs you’ll need to make.
 Older homes in particular often require a lot of maintenance.

 Pros Of The Forever Home

-Since millennials do tend to move out later than previous generations, they have likely been socking away their money, rather than squandering it on avocado toast as media hype might have you believe.
+- You might be ready: Since millennials do tend to move out from their parents later than previous generations, they’ve likely been socking away their money rather than squandering it.
 This means they might well have adequate savings to afford a down payment and be ready to invest in the home of their dreams.

-You might not even know what you like.
+- Less experience: You might not even know what you like.
 For example, you might not have thought through whether you need the master on the main floor or upstairs with the kids.
-Or whether that busy street will drive you nuts – and mean your kids will never learn to ride a bike.
+Or whether that busy street might really annoy you, or pose a danger to your children.

 The best way to know if a starter home or a forever home is right for you?
-Start by running your numbers and then talk to a real estate agent.
+Begin by running your numbers, and then talk to a real estate agent or mortgage lender.
 The home of your dreams is out there, even if it’s not the home of your dreams forever.